 Syntax highlighting for source code using prettify.js, including 4 prettify themes

-File upload support, images get displayed (disabled by default, possibility to adjust size limit)
+File upload support, image, media and PDF preview (disabled by default, size limit adjustable)

 Templates: By default there are bootstrap CSS, darkstrap and "classic ZeroBin" to choose from and it is easy to adapt these to your own websites layout or create your own.